jeffrey-xiao/papers/notes/an-analysis-of-network-partitioning-failures-in-cloud-systems.md

 ---
 geometry: margin=3cm
-title: Notes for ``An Analysis of Network-Partitioning Failures in Cloud Systems''
+title: "Notes for ``An Analysis of Network-Partitioning Failures in Cloud Systems''"
 ---

 # Open Questions About System Failures